5. Processing unidimensional data#

-It is extremely rare for our datasets to bring interesting and valid insights out of the box.
+Seldom will our datasets bring valid and valuable insights out of the box.
 The ones we are using for illustrational purposes in the first part of our book have already been curated.
-After all, this is an introductory course.
-We need to build up the necessary skills and not overwhelm the tireless reader with too much information all at once.
+After all, it is an introductory course.
+We need to build the necessary skills up slowly, minding not to overwhelm the tireless reader with too much information all at once.
 We learn simple things first, learn them well, and then we move to more complex matters with a healthy level of confidence.

-In real life, various data cleansing and feature engineering techniques will need to be performed on data.
+In real life, various data cleansing and feature engineering techniques will need to be applied.
 Most of them are based on the simple operations on vectors that we cover in this chapter:

 summarising data (for example, computing the median or sum),